LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 when running the embedded application or saved state.

-To avoid dependencies on the Logtalk `LOGTALKHOME` and `LOGTALKUSER` environment variables, the sample scripts allow expanding of library aliases paths.
+To avoid dependencies on the Logtalk `LOGTALKHOME` and `LOGTALKUSER` environment variables, the sample scripts allow expansion of library aliases paths in the passed paths and settings files.
 If for some reason this option is not desirable, the embedded application or saved state should be run in a process that sets (possibly just for itself) the `LOGTALKHOME` and `LOGTALKUSER` environment variables to the values used during the pre-compilation of the Logtalk resources.
 For example, in a POSIX system, you can use something like:

 	$ LOGTALKHOME=/usr/local/share/logtalk LOGTALKUSER=/home/user/logtalk ./saved_state